emmercm/igir/docs/usage/handheld/adam.md

 Adam supports many different ROM formats in subfolders of `ROMS` on the second SD card (TF2).
 An exhaustive list can be found in [their wiki](https://github.com/eduardofilo/RG350_adam_image/tree/master/data/local/home/.simplemenu/section_groups), where you can also find information about which ROMS are supported in compressed form.
 Most supported systems and their ROMS can be automatically sorted by `igir` using the `{adam}` output token.
 See the [replaceable tokens page](../../output/tokens.md) for more information.

+!!! tip

       Please note that sorting the supported Arcade machine releases (MAME, CPS, FBA) in a single pass is not supported be `igir` at this time.
-Please see the [Arcade docs](../arcade.md) docs for help with this.
+Try the [Arcade docs](../arcade.md) docs for help with this.

 === ":simple-windowsxp: Windows"